Brownies from Scratch

 Sometimes I make chocolate-dipped strawberries for the kiddos, but this year….brownie bites))

-What kind of treats do you make for your grandchildren?
+What kind of treats do you make for your grown grandchildren?
 Leave me a comment!
 I love hearing from readers and am always looking for new ideas))

 Brownies from Scratch